-The path was designated a National Scenic Trail in 1983.
-Today it is roughly two-thirds completed, with the remaining one-third comprised of connecting road walks.
+In 1983, the path received its National Scenic Trail designation.
+Today it is roughly two-thirds trail segments and one-third connecting road walks.

 A hike on the FT will take you through swampland, along white-sugar beaches, past sugar cane fields and through forested woodlands.
 There are black bear here, along with alligators, poisonous snakes, the Florida panther and wild boar.

-The reason the FT is billed as “1,200 to 1,400 miles” is because it features several alternate routes.
+Various materials say the FT is “1,200 to 1,400 miles.”
+That’s because it features several alternate routes.
 So depending upon which route you take, your mileage will vary.
-One split is where the trail hits Lake Okeechobee.
+One route choice you will make is where the trail hits Lake Okeechobee.
 You can hike around the lake via an eastern or western path.
 The eastern route is 55.6 miles, while the western is 56.